appwrite/rfc/019-multi-storage-support.md

 ```
 ### Editing Other files

 The above implements the core functionality of the adapter.
-The final thing to implement would be to just be to set the name and description.
+The final thing to implement would be to just set the name and description for each of the adapters.
 After which Updating this information amongs docs / other files will conclude it.

 Below are some of the docs/files I will be editing: